 The 1D easy, advective benchmark requires a fine spatial discretization and small time steps to resolve a small concentration peak in a surface species at early times.
 Only the advective benchmarks are presented because the dispersive benchmarks are less restrictive in terms of spatial and temporal discretization.
 PHAST was discretized with 1760 nodes for comparison with Mayer et al. [50] and a 0.05 unit time step (Courant number 0.92) to provide adequate resolution of the surface-species concentration peak.
 The time step was maintained for the entire 6000-unit simulation time in part because PHAST lacks an automatic time-stepping algorithm, but also to provide a well-defined number of cell calculations that does not depend on variable time stepping.
 The total number of cell calculations for each simulation was approximately 2.1x108.
 Backward-in-time and upstream-in-space weighting, which is unconditionally stable but introduces some numerical dispersion, was used for all simulations.
 Estimates of the numerical dispersivities (in spatial units) due to space and time are 0.60x10-3 Δx2 and 0.55x10-3 vΔt2, respectively, the sum of which is considerably less than the specified dispersivity, 0.1x10-1.
 Operator-splitting dispersivity is not estimated, but, based on spreading in the results compared to results for smaller time steps, may be of the same order of magnitude as the specified dispersivity.

 Figure 4 shows the resolution of the surface-species peak for 0.05-unit and 0.01-unit time step runs.
 The smaller time step produces a sharper peak and a deeper valley at distances beyond the peak, indicating that grid and time convergence is not completely achieved.
 Although, smaller time steps for this simulation are feasible, a better approach is to implement an automatic time-stepping algorithm [50], which would allow for variable time steps that achieve a specified accuracy.
-The location of the peak is at approximately 0.01 distance, whereas the location is closer to 0.02 in the Mayer et al. [50] and Amir and Kern [51] results.
+Although the height of the peak is similar in all calculations, the location of the peak is at approximately 0.01 distance in the PHAST calculations, whereas the location is closer to 0.02 in the Mayer et al. [50] and Amir and Kern [51] results.
 The reason for this small difference in location is not known.
-All other concentration results, which are resolved at a coarser scale, appear consistent between PHAST and the other simulators.
+All other concentration results, which are resolved at a coarser scale, are consistent between PHAST and the other simulators.

 Figure 4: Concentration of the primary surface species, S, at 10 units time as calculated with 0.05- and 0.01-unit time steps for the first 0.06 distance units from the inflow boundary and the entire domain (insert).

 PHAST calculations were run on a heterogeneous cluster of Intel computers using the Linux operating system.
-One computer was included in all calculations, for which one CPU unit (as determined by the hardware test in the definition of MoMaS [38]) equals to 8.3 seconds; however, other computers used in the calculations are up to 25 percent faster.
+One computer of lower speed was included in all calculations; for this computer, one CPU unit (as determined by the hardware test in the definition of MoMaS [38]) equals to 8.3 seconds; however, other computers used in the calculations were up to 25 percent faster.

 A series of runs was made for the easy, medium, and hard benchmarks using 16 to 256 MPI processes and the SLURM (Simple Linux Utility for Resource Management) job control software.
 Some adjustments of SLURM and MPI parameters were made to avoid slower processors of the cluster, and to assign only one process per CPU core of each computer.
 With these adjustments, relatively consistent timings were obtained for the chemistry calculations, including the communication time to send and receive data between the MPI processes and the manager process (Figure 5).